My Car Is Leaking Oil From The Front: What Could Possibly Go Wrong?

 oil pan gasket is not properly seated or damaged

-The degraded oil pan gasket is one of the most common causes of leaking oil from the car front.
+The degraded oil pan gasket is one of the most common reasons for leaking oil from the front of the car.

-An oil pan gasket is a component that acts as a seal between the engine block and the oil pan.
-The oil pan gasket is made of black composite material or rubber.
+The oil pan gasket seals the space between the engine block and oil pan.
+It is made of black rubber or composite material.

 2. Oil Pan Is Cracked Or Mating Surface Is Warped

-If you find that the mating surface of an oil pan is warped, you can check it with a straight edge.
+Check for warp of the mating surface of the oil pan with a straight edge.
 Start by laying the straight edge along the flange that contacts the engine block.

 using straightedge to check flatness of the mating surface of the oil pan